+MEDU 565 Capstone 1-3 hours

-Master of Education + Special Education Endorsement
+Master of Education Plus Special Education Endorsement

+Overview

-Candidates for the Master of Education + Special Education Endorsement have multiple opportunities to demonstrate progress toward professional standards.
+Candidates for the Master of Education Plus Special Education Endorsement have multiple opportunities to demonstrate progress toward professional standards.
 Every course in the endorsement has a common assessment tied directly to course goals, which in turn align with the Oregon Teacher Standards and Practices Commission (TSPC) and Council for Exceptional Children (CEC) standards.
 George Fox University is committed to multiple measures of candidates' abilities to provide meaningful learning experiences for students in P-age 21 settings who have specialized learning needs.
 Candidates for the Special Education endorsement must also pass the Special Education National Evaluation SeriesTM (NES®) test.

-Note: Those students accepted into the Master of Education degree program with the Special Education endorsement will begin the MEd + SPED program in the summer sessions and move through the program in a cohort with a planned sequence of courses.
+Note: Those students accepted into the Master of Education degree program with the Special Education endorsement will begin the MEd Plus SPED program in the summer sessions and move through the program in a cohort with a planned sequence of courses.

+Degree Outcomes

+Educational Objectives

+To enable students to:

 • Hone the personal development and professional teaching skills in order to meet the needs of all students in today's world

+Professional Objectives

+To enable students to: